fezhou2/nephelo-health-check/README.md

 # Platform-health-check

-A python configuration checker for openstack cloud based app (developed in Cisco)
+A python configuration checker for openstack cloud based app